Budget Recipe Blog

 Perfect for dorm rooms and tight budgets | Under 20 minutes | Feeds 2-3 people

 Living on a student budget doesn't mean living on ramen alone.
 These pasta dishes are cheap, quick, and actually taste good.
-Most can be made with just a hot plate or microwave, and all cost less than a fast food meal.

 1. Garlic Butter Parmesan Pasta ($3.20)